nikhil153/Enigma-PD-WML/docs/non-bids-data.md

 <!-- markdownlint-disable MD028/no-blanks-blockquote -->
 > [!WARNING]
 > The output files must be stored in separate directories for each subject.
 For example, setting the above outputs files
-> to instead be `enigma-wml/subject-1` and `enigma-wml/subject-2` would fail, because outputs for both subjects
+> to instead be `enigma-pd-wml/subject-1` and `enigma-pd-wml/subject-2` would fail, because outputs for both subjects
-> would be written to the `enigma-wml` directory.
+> would be written to the `enigma-pd-wml` directory.

 ## Run the pipeline